-However, it will still be up to you to determine your audience, so it is important to be clear on who your customers are, which search terms they use to describe their query, and which visuals engage and trigger them.
-This initial input consisting of keywords, ad text, visuals and dozens of other aspects, must be as specific as possible.
+However, it will still be up to you to determine your audience, so it is vital to be clear on who your customers are, which search terms they use to describe their query, and which visuals engage and trigger them.
+This initial input consisting of keywords, ad text, visuals, and dozens of other aspects, must be as specific as possible.

-We have figured out the most important factors that will help increase the efficiency of your Google Ads campaigns in 2019, and we also explored some ways you can benefit from them.
+We have figured out the most essential factors that will help increase the efficiency of your Google Ads campaigns in 2019, and we also explored some ways you can benefit from them.

 Ad Copy: Provide a Variety of Ads to Choose From

 These days you are required to give Google freedom of choice when it comes to ad creatives.
 When you provide several ad variations for the same keyword set (at least three variations are recommended now), it helps ensure the best user experience.